Spin chirality and fermion stirring in topological bands

 In summary, spin chirality is a quantity expected on symmetry grounds whenever TRS is broken.
-As demonstrated above, orbital currents in a metal, normal or superconducting, which exist in the ground state as a result of TRS breaking, generate spin chirality even when the ground state is spin-unpolarized.
-Spin chirality leads to a chiral RKKY interaction between localized spins, an effect that can be detected by local probes such as spin-sensitive STM.
-In systems such as topological superconductors, where detecting TRS breaking by macroscopic measurements is challenging, local detection of spin chirality can serve as a reliable diagnostic of broken time reversal symmetry.
+As we saw, orbital currents in a metal, normal or superconducting, present in the ground state as a result of TRS breaking, generate spin chirality even when the ground state is spin-unpolarized.
+The spin chirality effect can be probed using magnetic adatoms, and is particularly appealing as a probe of topological superconductivity.
+Presently, there exist many superconductors suspected to be topological, like UPt$_3$, $\text{Cu}_x\text{Bi}_2\text{Se}_3$, $\text{Sn}_{1-x}\text{In}_x\text{Te}$, moir\'e TMDs such as 2M-WS$_2$, twisted and stacked graphene layers, as well as cuprates \cite{Nandkishore2012-doped-graphene-chiral-SC, Lu2014-cuprate-topo-SC, Zhao2023-cuprate-topo-SC,Sato2017topo-super-review, Avers2020-cuprates-topo-SC, Li2021-2M-WSe2-topo-SC, Khosravian2024-moire-graphene-topo-SC}.
+Spin chirality may also act as a smoking gun probe to detect topology in superconducting materials like $\text{Sr}_2\text{RuO}_4$, where the topological nature of superconductivity is disputed \cite{NishiZaki1999, Mao2000, Yuguchi2002, Mackenzie2003, Sigrist2005, Hicks2014, Taniguchi2015, Mackenzie2017-SuRuO4-topo-SC-puzzle}.
+In such systems, while detecting TRS breaking by macroscopic measurements is challenging, local probes of spin chirality can serve as a reliable diagnostic of broken time reversal symmetry.

 We thank Leonid Glazman, Steven Kivelson, Patrick Lee, Andrew Millis, Chandra Varma, and Leo Radzikhovsky for useful discussions.
 This work was supported by the Science and Technology Center for Integrated Quantum Materials, National Science Foundation grant No.\,DMR1231319 and was performed in part at Aspen Center for Physics, which is supported by NSF grant PHY-2210452.